krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 system into a very compact representation that is easy to scan and interpret visually as well as analytically.

-For the most part, in this view, we are not interested in absolute magnitudes or angles, but rather the relative change in magnitude and direction of these vectors as we sweep left to right in time along a row and from bottom to top in time scales across the rows.
+In this view, we are not interested in absolute magnitudes or angles for the most part.
+Rather we focus on the relative change in magnitude and direction of these vectors as we sweep left to right in time along a row and from bottom to top in time scales across the rows.
 That is, the flow field encodes the _dynamics_ of the system across time and time scales.